DriftKing1998/NC-MCM-Visualizer/README.md

 ### New Branches

 1. **Explore the Code**:
-    <br>`ncmcm.classes.py` contains the classes used by ncmcm:
+    <br>`ncmcm.ncmcm_classes` module contains the classes used by ncmcm:
+   1. `Loader` can be used to load data from a certain MATLAB-file.
-   1. `Database` is a container for data, which can be used to generate the behavioral probability maps by adding a sklearn-model.
+   2. `Database` is a container for data, which can be used to generate the behavioral probability maps by adding a sklearn-model.
 It also allows to create different plots and diagnostics.
-   2. `Visualizer` is created by adding a mapping or a BundDLeNet (=default).
+   3. `Visualizer` is created by adding a mapping or a BundDLeNet (=default).
 It allows to create 3D plots and movies.
-   3. `CustomEnsembleModel` is a model that creates an ensemble of models, specializing each model to detect a label.
+   4. `CustomEnsembleModel` is a model that creates an ensemble of models, specializing each model to detect a label.

-    <br>`ncmcm.functions.py` contains some auxiliary functions:
+    <br>`ncmcm.helpers` module contains some auxiliary functions:
    1. Functions to prepare data
    2. Functions to test for stationarity & non-markovianity
    3. Plotting functions for the tests
+   4. And many more...

-    <br>`ncmcm.BundDLeNet.py` contains all the parts of BundDLeNet:
+    <br>`ncmcm.BundDLeNet` module contains all the parts of BundDLeNet:
    1. Class for creating/training the model
    2. Functions to prep data and get loss